Bananas are awesome. There’s hardly any other fruit that is SO versatile and can be used in so many recipes with such success.

 Aside from that, bananas are rich in potassium, magnesium, B6, vitamin C, fiber – which makes them lovely food for lutheal phase.

 (ps.
-If you’re interested in learning more about menstrual cycle, phases and how to support your body through each phase, let me know and you’ll be the first one updated once the Self-Love.
-Period. program is ready :))
+If you’re interested in learning more about menstrual cycle, phases and how to support your body through each phase, check out our beloved Self-Love.
+Period. program)

 But for ice cream lovers like me, best use of ripe bananas is nice cream.

 It’s a relatively old, but still popular and exciting idea for ice cream.